ibm-cloud-docs/schematics/cli-reference.md

 Provide your Terraform template by uploading a tape archive file (`.tar`) to your {{site.data.keyword.bpshort}} workspace.
 {: shortdesc}

+Before you begin, make sure that you [created your workspace](#schematics-workspace-new) without a link to a GitHub or GitLab repository.
+{: important}

 ```
 ibmcloud schematics workspace upload --upload WORKSPACE_ID --file PATH_TO_FILE --template TEMPLATE_ID [--output]